perplexistential/twitch-creamery/README.md

  |Your Bot| --- subscribe to channel subscriptions ->  |Twitch Webhook Registry|

 The subscription request sent to Twitch contains a callback url which MUST be served over TLS, i.e. https.

+Note that the EventSub bot MUST be authorized with the target channel's login, not your bot account login.
+It has to do with the required authorizations to subscribe to these webhooks.

 ```
 https://subdomain.your-domain.com/callback